muscat-instrument/documentation/docs/noiseSources.md

 );

 :::tip
-The examples and scripts giving here contain variable definitions Which follow on from the scripts used to calculate the [response spectrum and in-band power](spectrum).
+The examples and scripts giving here contain variable definitions which follow on from the scripts used to calculate the [response spectrum and in-band power](spectrum).
 :::

 ### Overveiw

 To explore the sensitivity of the sensitivity of the MUSCAT detectors, we compare the calculated noise-equivalent power spectrum to the expected photon noise level.
 The photon noise is comprised of two components, the shot noise, <Math code="\mathit{NEP}_{\mathrm{ph}_{\mathrm{shot}}}" />, which comes from a particle consideration of photons and the Poisson statistics which describe the arrival of these particles.
 The second term is the wave noise, <Math code="\mathit{NEP}_{\mathrm{ph}_{\mathrm{wave}}}" />, which comes from considering photons as waves; in this case the arrival rate of wave peaks is correlated.
 These two terms, along with the total photon noise-equivalent power, is given below.

 :::info Definitions
 <Math code="\mathit{NEP}_{\mathrm{ph}_{\mathrm{shot}}} =